yairp03/HoradotTV/README.md

 If you want to build the project from source, you can do that by using Visual Studio:

 1. Open the `HoradotTV.sln` file with Visual Studio.
-2. Select the console app (`HoradotTV.Console`) as startup project.
+2. Select the console app (`HoradotTV.Console) as a startup project.
 3. Press `F5` to run.